What Is a Bankruptcy Discharge and How Does it Work?

 Secured and Unsecured Debts

-- Debts for willful and malicious injuries to person(s) or property
+- Willful and malicious injuries to person(s) or property

-- Debts for personal injury or death caused by DUI or DWI
+- Personal injury or death caused by DUI or DWI

-- Debts not mentioned on your bankruptcy petition
+- Others not mentioned on your bankruptcy petition

-- Debts arising from property settlements in divorce or separation proceedings
+- Property settlements in divorce or separation proceedings

 When to Expect a Discharge